Mrvn625/dyslexia-detective-web/README.md

-# Welcome to your Lovable project
+# Welcome to our Dyslexia AI project

 ## Project info